Brighten up your kitchen with this colorful crochet dishcloth in red, yellow and blue.

 You'll crochet this dishcloth using worsted weight kitchen cotton yarn.
 Afghan stitch, otherwise known as Tunisian simple stitch, is used to create unique color blends that add visual interest to the striped design.
 The result is an interesting crochet project that holds your attention while you're working on it; it will add vivid color to your kitchen when you're finished.

 For each dishcloth, you’ll need a total of approximately 1.5 oz. of worsted weight cotton yarn.
-The sample was worked in Peaches & Creme cotton yarn in the following colors:
+The sample was worked in the old colors of Peaches & Creme cotton yarn, which have now been discontinued.
+Feel free to substitute any similar cotton yarn.
+The colors I originally used are as follows:

 - Light blue